Are you wondering, How Big Should My Plants Be After 2 Weeks? Here is a quick and easy guide to all the different plants!

 It’s also worth noting that, whatever type of annual plant you’re growing, it will likely grow faster than most other plant types in your garden.

-Unfortunately, because there’s such a wide variety of annuals plants, there isn’t really a definitive answer for how big they should grow over 2 weeks.
+Unfortunately, because there’s such a wide variety of annual plants, there isn’t really a definitive answer for how big they should grow over 2 weeks.
 For example, a watermelon will grow in a completely different way to a marigold flower, but they’re both annuals!

 For this reason, it’s more important to keep a note of how healthy your plant looks as it grows.
 The general rule of around 1 inch of growth per week is still a good guide of your plant’s health.